-Marilyn's first loves were John Denver and her guitar, then Marion Zimmer Bradley and Tolkien, then Shakespeare.
-But when she discovered Joseph Campbell and Jungian psychology, she broke up with them all.
+My first loves were John Denver and my guitar, then Marion Zimmer Bradley and Tolkien, then Shakespeare.
+But when I discovered Joseph Campbell and Jungian psychology, I broke up with them all.
 The work of Carl Jung, especially as practiced by Marion Woodman, fostered a practice that serves the deep wisdom of the psyche by tending to the hurts, joys, fears, and hopes of being in this world.
 This work integrates somatic psychotherapy, expressive arts, poetry, and the teachings of Buddhism and other spiritual traditions.

-After 20 years of psychotherapy practice, Marilyn has developed a specialty in counseling artists, healers, teachers, writers, musicians, helpers, and all who are committed to their inner journeys.
+After 20 years of psychotherapy practice, I have developed a specialty in counseling artists, healers, teachers, writers, musicians, helpers, and all who are committed to their inner journeys.
 Millennials and Gen Z who want to save the world, but are still working on saving themselves.
-People navigating gender and sexuality spectra in a world that keeps trying to regress into binaries.
-Couples having kids after 40 and wondering what the heck happened to their marriage.
+Couples navigating the endless rough patches of long term relationships.
 Men and women coping with the aftermath of long ago trauma.
 Mid-and later-lifers wondering how to finally forgive their parents and get on with who they want to be...next.

 These are folks who have seriously come to realize that love, fulfillment, and wisdom starts on the inside.
 Sometimes, the work is done individually.
 Sometimes in the context of couples therapy.
 Sometimes, it's not work that is needed, but PLAY!
 Recovering the ability to be curious, creative, and calm are medicinal.